 Add some water, cover and then simmer on low for 20 or so minutes, so the chicken cooks through.

 Once the chicken is done, add in the capsicum and vinegar.
 Stir through, then cover again and cook for an additional 5-10 minutes.
-The aim here is for the capsicum to still retain it’s crunch, but still take on some of the flavours of the curry and also release some of it’s own.
+The aim here is for the capsicum to still retain it's crunch, but still take on some of the flavours of the curry and also release some of it's own flavour into the sauce.

 Finish by garnishing with some fresh coriander.

 - Ideally, you want to use boneless chicken thigh pieces.
-Chicken thigh is significantly more tender, juicy and generally more enjoyable than breast pieces.
-Ask your butcher to cut them in curry-size pieces
+Chicken thigh is much more tender, juicy and generally more enjoyable than breast pieces.
+Ask your butcher to cut them into curry-size pieces, or if you prefer, you can do it yourself at home.

-- I like using a combination of coloured capsicums for this recipe – it looks beautifully vibrant and it also adds a variety of flavours to the dish
+- I like using a combination of coloured capsicums for this recipe - it looks beautifully vibrant and it also adds a variety of flavours to the dish.
+You can use whichever colours you prefer or can get hold of.

 - If you do not have fresh tomatoes, you can use some extra tomato puree instead.
 About 2-3 tablespoons will suffice.

-- If you’d like a richer, creamier masala then you can add a 3-4tbsp of double cream or coconut milk to it – I’d recommend adding it in at the same time as you add the capsicums
+- If you'd like a richer, creamier masala then you can add a 3-4tbsp of double cream or coconut milk - I'd recommend adding it in at the same time as you add the capsicums.

-- If you’d like to make a vegetarian version of this recipe, you can use paneer instead of boneless chicken.
-Just substitute the same amount of chicken for paneer – cube the paneer and fry it, ensuring the paneer has turned golden evenly before adding into the curry.
-It won’t need to cook for long – 10 minutes maximum to soak in all the flavour.
-To make thing easier for you, I also have a Paneer Jalfrezi recipe here
+- If you'd like to make a vegetarian version of this recipe, you can use paneer instead of boneless chicken.
+Just substitute the same amount of chicken for paneer - cube the paneer and fry it, ensuring the paneer has turned golden evenly before adding into the curry.
+It won't need to cook for long - 10 minutes maximum to soak in all the flavour.
+To make thing easier for you, I also have a Paneer Jalfrezi recipe here.
+Potatoes would be a great idea too!

 The sky is the limit!
 Honestly, this is my FAVOURITE part about this curry.
 It's so versatile!
 You can eat it with rice, or any kind of bread such as my Roghni Naan or roti.
 Poppadum's work a treat too on the side.
 You can enjoy it without any carby companions too - just grab a fork and this is a great meal to enjoy too, thanks to the boneless chicken!
 It goes great served alongside a cooling salad and raita (yogurt sauce).